open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 blob media type used to store the blob in the OCM repository, it will convert the blob format into a more suitable format:

 ```shell
 $ ocm download resource -d ghcr.io/jensh007//github.com/acme/helloworld:1.0.0 chart -O helmchart.tgz
 helmchart.tgz: 4747 byte(s) written
 ````

 <details><summary>What happened?</summary>
-The downloaded archive is now a regular helm chart archive:
+The downloaded archive is now a regular Helm Chart archive:

 ```shell
 $ tar tvf echoserver-0.1.0.tgz